 JPCI 2025 - Patrimonialization - Patrimonializing textiles: issues and practices

-Many skills linked to the textile arts enjoy Intangible Cultural Heritage (ICH) status: from Indonesian batik to loincloth weaving in Côte d'Ivoire, via the art of embroidery in Palestine, all bear witness to the same desire to make and give shape.
+From Indonesian batik to pagne weaving in Côte d'Ivoire, and the art of embroidery in Palestine, many textile arts skills now enjoy Intangible Cultural Heritage (ICH) status, reflecting the same desire to make and give substance.

 The intangible cultural heritage status of know-how related to the textile arts has necessitated the implementation of one or more heritage processes, led by heritage institutions but also by the holders of this know-how.
 This round-table will explore the issues and practices involved.